Understanding HTTP 400 Error Codes

 This is another example of a highly-specific 400 error code.
 The 411 Length Required error appears when a client makes a request without indicating the length of its content.

 Usually, you won’t run into this error while browsing the web.
-Instead, the 411 Length Required error tends to pop up when you’re making a request through an API.
-To solve it, you may need to modify the request itself.
+Instead, the 411 Length Required error tends to pop up when you’re making a request header through an API.
+To solve it, you may need to modify the request method itself.

 412 Precondition Failed